-What was the turning point in your professional life once you left the Valley in the mid 1990?
+What was the turning point in your professional life once you left the Valley in mid 1990?

 While working under the guidance of one of the leading historical linguists of the country Professor Prem Singh as part of my M.Phil. degree at Delhi University, I received an offer for admission and a scholarship in the form of a teaching assistantship from the University of Texas at Austin.
 That was in 2001.
 My doctoral dissertation on Burushaski, an endangered language of Jammu & Kashmir, was supported by a grant from the American National Science Foundation and a fellowship from my University.
-After competing my Ph.D.
+After completing my Ph.D.
 (2006), I joined the University of North Texas (UNT) as an assistant professor in the Department of English.
-I guess these were some escapades which took me to where I am today.
+I guess these were some escapades that took me to where I am today.

 What have been your highs and lows in your career?
 Any anecdote that you would like to share.

 There have been several occasions during my career when I did very well or did not quite make it to the point that I had aimed.
-For instance, at the very outset, as a young aspiring student, I had started writing plays for Doordarshan in mid 1990s.
+For instance, at the very outset, as a young aspiring student, I had started writing plays for Doordarshan in the mid-1990s.
 I wanted to pursue creative writing as my profession.
 It was a time when militancy was at its highest peak and pursuing such a career was suicidal in the region where arts and artistic activities became one of the first casualties.
-Being a young woman and coming from a conservative family made it even more challenging to pursue such a career especially in a male-dominated and highly traditional society.
+Being a young woman and coming from a conservative family made it even more challenging to pursue such a career, especially in a male-dominated and highly traditional society.
 It was then I decided to leave Kashmir and move to Delhi to nurture my interest in the field of creative writing.
 Once in Delhi, I realized it wasn’t that easy.

-At Delhi University, I discovered, to my utter disappointment, that I could not switch from a science to an arts stream, and therefore, I decided to opt for ‘Linguistics’, which was somewhere between arts and sciences
+At Delhi University, I discovered, to my utter disappointment, that I could not switch from a science to an art stream, and therefore, I decided to opt for ‘Linguistics’, which was somewhere between arts and sciences

-Did shift to ‘linguistics’ help in anyway?
+Did the shift to ‘linguistics’ help in any way?

 Once I joined linguistics, there was no turning back.
 Linguistics fascinated me and ultimately took me to the United States.
-I learned about Greek, Sanskrit, Latin, Persian, Arabic, Romani, Burushaski and many other languages.
+I learned about Greek, Sanskrit, Latin, Persian, Arabic, Romani, Burushaski, and many other languages.
 I also learned more about my mother tongue, Kashmiri, away from home and took up projects on Kashmiri poetics and folklore.
 It was then that I started writing poetry in Kashmiri.

 How supportive has been your family in your pursuit?

-I was the first female from my extended family to leave Kashmir in pursuit of higher education and live all by myself in a metropolitan city in the mid 1990s.
+I was the first female from my extended family to leave Kashmir in pursuit of higher education and live all by myself in a metropolitan city in the mid-1990s.
 Coming from a very conservative family and a highly traditional society wasn’t an easy exercise.
-There was immense pressure from my family and opposition from my relatives who would rather want me to get married and settle down.
+There was immense pressure from my family and opposition from my relatives who would rather want me get married and settle down.
 However, it was my parents, especially my father, who stood up for me and supported me in my decision to chase my dreams the way I wanted to.

-The current generation of Kashmiris are living in dynamic times, be in the Valley or outside.
+The current generation of Kashmiris are living in dynamic times, be it in the Valley or outside.
 Professionally speaking, what is your advice for them?